Bocheng-J/Bocheng-J.github.io/_posts/2020-05-04-Kalman-filter.md

 H_k is the Jacobian matrix of h(xk).

 For R,  we can use diagonal matrix too, and then correct it in future according to system's performance.

+## Step 4: Loop
+After getting the updated data, we use this set of data, return back to step 2 to calculate the predicted state of next time step.
+Over and over again.